leonardr/olipy/README.md

   `gibberish.Corruptor` class.
 * `olipy.dinosaurs`: Generates dinosaur names.
 Demonstrates Queneau assembly on parts of a word.
+* `olipy.eater`: A gateway to a large number of simple but devastating text transformations.
 * `olipy.ebooks`: Selects some lines from a public domain text using the *_ebooks algorithm.
 Demonstrates the `olipy.gutenberg.ProjectGutenbergText`